Oluyomy/Final_Lhl_Project/README.md

 - summary statistics such as mean, median, and standard deviation for each column of the dataset.
 - Learn the trend and detect outlier or possible factor that can affect the data output.
 - Create heatmap to take a closer look at the corellation.
-- Detect and handle outliers.
+- Detect and handle missing values and outliers.
 - Structure the data for efficient analysis.
 - Split the into training and testing for appropriate training .

-Step 4:  Model: Ridge regression, Decision tree,Randomforest Regressor, GradientBoostingRegressor,Support Vector Regression,Time series analysis.
+Step 4:  Model: linear regression,Ridge regression, Decision tree,Randomforest Regressor, GradientBoostingRegressor,Support Vector Regression.
 step 5: Model evaluation
 - Mean Squared Error (MSE)
 - Mean Absolute Error (MAE)